Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 AxlCobainVedder

 My first stop is getting a submarine sandwich.
-Second stop is heading straight back to those records.
+The second stop is heading straight back to those records.

 The opening Day of the Kmart in Santa Rosa, California, in 1970